LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-08-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part3.md

 `dotnet add package Microsoft.Extensions.Caching.SqlServer --version 5.0.0`

-You should have done part 2 of that in this series.
-If not go there now.
-In the AccessTokenManagement folder go to `TokenManagementServiceCollectionExtensions.cs`
+In the AccessTokenManagement folder go to `TokenManagementServiceCollectionExtensions.cs`.

-we swap the following.
+We swap the following.
 Delete this line.

 ```
 services.AddDistributedMemoryCache();